ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Time-bound: The value I put on my current bed is 2-3 yrs until I need to get a new one.
 Priority.
 I prioritize my sleep, as a result, I highly prioritize buying a valuable bed because the consequneces of sleeping poorly or not enough has implications to my well being the next day.

-It's not money, it's value currency.
+## It's not money, it's value currency.

-- Value Currency is a way for your customers to tell you that what you're doing creates value for them.
+Value currency is a way for your customers to tell you that what you're doing creates value for them.
+People and Companies preserve and make conscious decisions about value currency because it ensures their survival and they utilize it to obtain a higher return for the future.

+What do customers do with value currency?

+### 1. Spend on Necessities and Survival

+### 2. TBD

 - I think we confuse value with value currency.
 - Things can have value but enough for customers to pay.